nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step3/text.md

-Run the docker container named `sample-app` from the same image `nginx:alpine` mounted on /root/app-data on the host and on `/usr/share/nginx/html` directory in the container.
-Expose port 80.

-Request localhost:80.
+Initiate a container named `sample-app`:
+* utilize the `nginx:alpine` image
+* attach it to the `/root/app-data` directory on the host
+* mount this bind to the `/usr/share/nginx/html` directory within the container
+* ensure port `80` on the host is mapped to port `80` within the container

+Make a request to localhost:80.

 <br>